linroger/Finance-Notes-and-Marginalia/Clippings/Swap Rate - What It Is, How It Works, and Types.md

 [^2]: The fixed rate of one currency for the floating rate of the second currency.
 [^3]: The floating rate of one currency for the floating rate of the second currency.

-The swap can include or exclude a full exchange of the principal amount](https://www.investopedia.com/terms/p/principal.asp) of the currency at both the beginning and the end of the swap.
+The swap can include or exclude a full exchange of the principal amount](https://www.investopedia.com/terms/p/principal.asp) of the currency $\$a_t$$ both the beginning and the end of the swap.
 The interest rate payments are not netted because they are calculated and paid in different currencies.
 Regardless of whether or not the principal is exchanged, a swap rate for the conversion of the principal must be set.

 If there is no exchange of principal, then the swap rate is simply used for the calculation of the two notional principal currency amounts on which the interest rate payments are based.
 If there is an exchange, where the swap rate is set can have a financial impact since the exchange rate can change between the start of the agreement and its conclusion.

 ## What Are the Different Types of Swaps?
 The common types of swaps are interest rate swaps, currency swaps, credit default swaps (CDS), commodity swaps, equity swaps, total return swaps, and volatility swaps.

 ## What Are the Benefits of Using Swaps?
 Swaps help market participants manage portfolio risks.
 They are flexible and customizable to the market participant's needs.

 Also, swaps help manage cash flows by converting variable cash flows into [fixed cash flows](https://www.investopedia.com/terms/f/forwardswap.asp) or vice versa.